 FACT: Nope!
 You have more time than you think.
-The FAFSA® form is available on Oct.
-1 for the next school year, and there are three FAFSA deadlines: federal, state, and school.
+There are three FAFSA deadlines: federal, state, and school.
 But the sooner you submit your FAFSA® form, the more likely you are to get aid.
 Many states and schools have limited funds.

 Remember, too, that when you submit the FAFSA® form you’re also automatically applying for grants, scholarships, and loans from states and schools, which may have earlier deadlines than the federal deadline.
 If you’re applying to multiple schools, check their deadlines and apply by the earliest one.

 Myth 7: I need to file my 2022 taxes before completing the FAFSA® form.

 FACT: No, you’ll use your 2021 tax information to apply for student aid for the 2023─24 award year.
 You do not need to update your FAFSA® form after filing your 2022 taxes because only the 2021 information is required.
 If your financial situation has changed in the last year, you should still complete the FAFSA® form with the 2021 information, submit your FAFSA form, and contact the financial aid office at the school you plan to attend to discuss how your financial situation has changed.

 Myth 8: You have to have good grades to get a financial aid package.